Pediatric Eye Exam Robot

 Observe real exams

-Shadowing OCT procedures revealed two very different kids in the same room — a 6-year-old gripping their parent's hand in fear, and a 10-year-old slumped in the chair, visibly bored.
+Shadowing OCT procedures revealed two very different kids in the same room.
+A 6-year-old gripping their parent's hand in fear, and a 10-year-old slumped in the chair, visibly bored.
 Same exam, completely different emotional states.

 02